zigpy/bellows/README.md

 `bellows` is a Python 3 library implemention for the [zigpy](https://github.com/zigpy/zigpy) project to add Zigbee radio support for Silicon Labs EM35x ("Ember") based devices using the EZSP (EmberZNet Serial Protocol) interface.

-The project can e used as a stand-alone library, however, the main goal of this project is to add native support for EmberZNet Zigbee radio based USB stick devices (a.k.a.
+The project can be used as a stand-alone library, however, the main goal of this project is to add native support for EmberZNet Zigbee radio based USB stick devices (a.k.a.
 "Ember" dongles) to Home Assistant's built-in ZHA (Zigbee Home Automation) integration component, allowing Home Assistant with such hardware to nativly support direct control of compatible Zigbee devices, such as; Philips HUE, GE, Ledvance, Osram Lightify, Xiaomi/Aqara, IKEA Tradfri, Samsung SmartThings, and many more.

 - https://www.home-assistant.io/integrations/zha/